-3.6 Extended Stack
+3.5 Extended Stack

-The AT89LP51RD2/ED2/ID2 provides an extended stack space for applications requiring additional stack memory.
+The AT89LP51RB2/RC2/IC2 provides an extended stack space for applications requiring additional stack memory.
 By default the stack is located in the 256-byte IDATA space of internal data memory.
 The IDATA stack is referenced solely by the 8-bit Stack Pointer (SP: 81H).
 Setting the XSTK bit in AUXR1 (see Table 5-6) enables the extended stack.
 The extended stack resides in the EDATA space for up to 2KB of stack memory.
-The extended stack is referenced by an 11-bit pointer formed from SP and the three LSBs of the Extended Stack Pointer (SPX: EFH) as shown in Figure 3-18.
+The extended stack is referenced by an 11-bit pointer formed from SP and the three LSBs of the Extended Stack Pointer (SPX: EFH) as shown in Figure 3-16.
 SP is shared between both stacks.
 Note that the standard IDATA stack will not overflow to the EDATA stack or vice versa.
 The stack and extended stack are mutually exclusive and SPX is ignored when XTSK = 0.
 An application choosing to switch between stacks by toggling XSTK must maintain separate copies of SP for use with each stack space.
 Interrupts should be disabled while swapping copies of SP in such an application to prevent illegal stack accesses.

 All interrupt calls and PUSH, POP, ACALL, LCALL, RET and RETI instructions will incur a one or two-cycle penalty while the extended stack is enabled, depending on the number of stack access in each instruction.
 The extended stack may only exist within the internal EDATA space; it cannot be placed in XDATA.
-The stack will continue to use EDATA even if EDATA is disabled by setting EXRRAM = 1 or if EEPROM is mapped in the same address space with EEE = 1.
+The stack will continue to use EDATA even if EDATA is disabled by setting EXRRAM = 1.

-Figure 3-18.
+Figure 3-16.
 Stack Configurations